Precision-Informed: A New Standard in Primary Care|Issue 1 of 6

 Fifteen minutes is not enough time to hold a full clinical story.

 The average primary care appointment runs approximately 15 minutes and addresses fewer than two concerns.
-That leaves the rest unasked.
-Over years, concerns that feel like they are “not worth bringing up right now” can accumulate into patterns that no single visit captures.
+Over years, concerns that feel like they are not worth raising can accumulate into patterns that no single visit captures.
 A physician holding the full context of your history is positioned to notice what a shorter, fragmented visit cannot.

-These are educational observations about how medical systems are structured, not clinical advice.
+These are educational observations, not clinical advice.
 For any specific health concern, please contact a licensed provider.

 Human verificationComplete this quick check to confirm you are not a bot.
 No images to identify - your browser solves a brief puzzle automatically.